huiw-git/alicemt/mt/ems/ems/AADRightsMgmt/Planning-and-Implementing-Your-Azure-Rights-Management-Tenant-Key.md

 If the upload is successful, you will see the following message: **The Rights management service successfully added the key.**

-Expect a replication delay for the change to propagate to all [!INCLUDE[aad_rightsmanagement_1](Azure Rights Management)] data centers.
+Expect a replication delay for the change to propagate to all --- translation.priority.ht:
+  - es-es
+  - fr-fr
+  - it-it
+  - ko-kr
+  - pt-br
+  - ru-ru
+  - zh-cn
+  - zh-tw
+translation.priority.mt:
+  - de-de
+  - ja-jp
+---
+Azure Rights Management data centers.

 ##### <a name="BKMK_InternetTransfer3"></a>Step 3: Enumerate your tenant keys – as needed
 Use the Get-AadrmKeys cmdlet again to see the change in your tenant key, and whenever you want to see a list of your tenant keys.
 The tenant keys displayed include the initial tenant key that Microsoft generated for you, and any tenant keys that you added: